OUR WORK

 To equip our state with the tools and supports necessary to successfully ensure our children live in safe, stable, and nurturing environments, Alaska Children’s Trust is committed to investing in communities across Alaska.

-There are two levels of annual grants, Tier 1 (awards up to $10,000) and Tier 2 (awards over $10,000, up to $50,000).
-There are additional grants dependent on the year, like our Alaska Native Cultural Camp grant, Child Abuse Prevention Month grant, Vote for Kids mini grants, conference sponsorship, and the Million Girls Moonshot- Engineering Mindset Grant.
+Our annual Tier 1 Grant awards up to $10,000.
+There are additional grants dependent on the year, like our Cultural Activities Grant, Child Abuse Prevention Month grant, Vote for Kids mini grants, conference sponsorship, and the Million Girls Moonshot - Engineering Mindset Grant.

 One way to strengthen your organization’s application is to incorporate data on children and families.
 Learn more about how Alaska’s children are doing by referencing Kids Count data or information from the Economic Cost of Child Abuse and Neglect or Alaska Children’s Budget.